Edwardsleo/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/pipelines/chest-xray/README.md

 ### <a name='KatibDashboard'></a>**Katib dashboard**

-To track HP tuning experiments, you need to go Katib dashboard from KF Central dashboard's left panel.
+To track HP tuning created by pipeline, you need to go Katib dashboard from KF Central dashboard's left panel.

 Screenshots of Katib monitor dashboard & Hyperparameter(HP) tuning results are shown below.